elab-development/internet-tehnologije-projekat-porucivanjehrane_2020_0184/README.md

 - Ensure you have installed digital wallet (MetaMask etc.) in order to make transactions

 ## Documentation
-- [Laravel and React.js](https://github.com/user-attachments/files/17759805/Dokumentacija.pdf): Documentation on backend and frontend usage and configuration
+- [Laravel and React.js](https://github.com/user-attachments/files/17759805/Dokumentacija.pdf): Documentation in Serbian on backend and frontend usage and configuration
-- [Blockchain](https://github.com/user-attachments/files/17759810/Zavrsni.rad.Ana.Pavlovic.pdf): Documentation on how Ethereum and Solidity integrate within the app and handle transactions
+- [Blockchain](https://github.com/user-attachments/files/17759810/Zavrsni.rad.Ana.Pavlovic.pdf): Documentation in Serbian on how Ethereum and Solidity integrate within the app and handle transactions